dmozzoni/nono-app/README.md

 ## User Stories

-- User is present with a welcome page
+- User is presented with a welcome page
 - User can sign-up or sign-in
-- Onced signed-in a user can select a nonoGrid puzzle
+- Onced signed-in a user can select a nonoGrid puzzle to play
-- User can use mouse to click on a square to cycle through filled-in, empty, unknown
+- User can use mouse to click on a square to cycle through filled-in, empty, unknown states
-- Right click cycles opposite direction
+- Right click cycles in opposite direction
-- User can hold and move to change state of square other squares.
+- User can hold and move to change state of multiple squares.
 - ...